 Development of the framework

-Skills for Health has been commissioned to provide project management and lead on development of the framework.
+Skills for Health has been commissioned to provide project management and lead on the development of the framework.
 A steering group comprising key stakeholders including children and young people and their families and carers, is guiding the development process.

 The first stage of the project will focus on desk-based research to review existing source documents and develop the framework structure.
-Mapping of the framework will lead to the development of a full draft framework for review as part of a wider consultation process during summer 2021.
+Mapping of the framework will lead to the development of a full draft framework for review as part of a wider consultation process during 2021.